apache/openwhisk-runtime-go/README.md

 # openwhisk-runtime-go

-This is a (work in progress) runtime for OpenWhisk for GO with replacement of the executable instead of executing them.
+This is a (work in progress) OpenWhisk runtime for  Golang,  with replacement of the executable as the main server, instead of just invoking a process for each request.

 # Background

-## How Go Action are currently implemented
+## How Go actions are currently implemented

-Currently, Go actions in OpenWhisk are implemented using the generic docker support.
+Currently, Go actions in OpenWhisk are implemented using the generic Docker support.

 There is a python based server, listening for `/init` and `/run` requests.
 The `/init` will collect an executable and place in the current folder, while the `/run` will invoke the executable with `popen`, feeding the input and returning the output as log, and the last line as the result as a serialized json.

 The problem is that spawning a new process for each request sound like a revival of the CGI.
 It is certainly not the most efficient implementation.
 Basically everyone moved from CGI executing processes to servers listening for requests since many many years ago.

-Just for comparison, AWS Lambda supports go implementing a server, listening and serving requests.
+Just for comparison, AWS Lambda supports Go implementing a server, listening and serving requests.

-## Why?
+## Why the exec?

 The problem here is Python and Node are dynamic scripting languages, while Go is a compiled language.